Have A Go Olympic Challenge 2024

 William's Story

-William Yang’s Olympic dream is back on track after he overcame two setbacks that would have forced many other swimmers to hang up their goggles.
+After facing many setbacks in his career to date, William Yang's experience is one that would have forced many other swimmers to hang up their goggles.

-William returned to training with a renewed passion for the sport and the sense of calmness that comes from facing up to a major health scare.
+After experiencing a major health scare, Will returned to training with a renewed passion for the sport and sense of calmness.

 The Sydney swimmer was diagnosed with a tumour on his spine that left him virtually unable to walk.
 And after surgery and more than four months out of the pool rehabilitating, he suffered a serious tear in his shoulder that kept him out of action for another two months.

-Luckily, the tumour was benign and after his twin health scares, William is now back to being one of Australia’s fastest freestyle sprinters.
+Luckily, the tumour was benign and after his twin health scares, Will bounced back to become one of Australia’s fastest freestyle sprinters.

-William was born in Sydney to Chinese parents and the family moved back to Guangzhou for him to complete his primary schooling.
-He then returned to Sydney to attend Knox Grammar, where he began to excel in sports, especially swimming.
+Will was born in Sydney to Chinese parents and the family moved back to Guangzhou for him to complete his primary schooling.
+He then returned to Sydney to attend Knox Grammar, where he began to excel in sports, especially Swimming.

 Initially, he focused on backstroke and butterfly before switching to freestyle, claiming gold in the 50m butterfly at the 2019 World University Games in Naples.